ARCH: Hierarchical Hybrid Learning for Long-Horizon Contact-Rich Robotic Assembly: Method

 \subsection{High-level Policy: Composing Primitives via Imitation}

-The high-level policy $\pi_\theta (a, x | s)$ takes object pose obtained from pose estimation (see Section~\ref{sec:pose_est}) and robot proprioception as inputs $s$, to select the appropriate primitive $a$ from the low-level primitive library and predict its continuous parameter $x\in\mathbb{R}^{d_\textrm{control}}$ for low-level control.
-We collect human demonstration data (see Section~\ref{sec:data}) and train the high-level policy via imitation learning.
-As shown in Fig.~\ref{fig:high-level}, we modify the Diffusion Transformer (DiT)~\cite{peebles2023scalable} architecture as the backbone of our high-level policy, considering its strong sequential data handling capability is suitable for handling with a history of previous states and actions.
+As shown in Figure~\ref{fig:framework}, the high-level policy $\pi_\theta (a, x | s)$ takes pose information obtained from pose estimation (Section~\ref{sec:pose_est}) for a given object $o$ and robot proprioception as inputs $s$, to select the appropriate primitive $a$ from the low-level primitive library and instantiates it with parameters $x$ for low-level control.
+Parameters $x$ contains the object index $o$ and pose information obtained from pose estimation.
+We collect human demonstration data (Section~\ref{sec:data}) and train the high-level policy via imitation learning.

+We modify the Diffusion Transformer (DiT)~\cite{peebles2023scalable} architecture as the backbone of our high-level policy, considering that its strong sequential data handling capability is suitable for handling a history of previous states and actions.
 The DiT outputs softmax scores for each primitive and the continuous action parameter for the primitive with the highest score.
 These two functions are supervised using cross-entropy loss and MSE loss, respectively.
 We employ DiT blocks with adaptive LayerNorm-Zero conditioning.
 We use the Robomimic observation encoder~\cite{robomimic2021} to extract features from object pose ($s^{op}$) and proprioceptive pose ($s^p$).
 The goal of imitation learning is to find a parameterized policy $\pi_\theta$ that can maximize the likelihood function based on the currently collected demonstration data $\mathcal{D}=\{(\mathbf{s, a, x)}\}$:

-\subsubsection{Data Collection}
+\subsection{Data Collection}